Tame Your "Puppy Mind": Getting Unstuck from Negative Thought Cycles

 What do you think can be done in these situations?

 Yep, you’re probably right again.
 Let me add three thoughts.

 1) Put your “puppy” mind in front of the right “toys”

 If surrounded by either stress or boredom you’ll most likely focus on this.
 Rather, try to find what changes to your environment, schedule, or daily routine redirect your mind to the kind of challenge or sensation you’re seeking.

 Start by identifying what you want to feel more of.
 Is it calm and peacefulness?
 Energy?
 Connection?
 What you find to be positive or desired may be very different than for me.

 Then, what would you need to add or eliminate in order to put yourself in this mental space for more of your day?
 For example, when I have nothing to do on a morning off my “puppy mind” runs wild.
 Doing something as simple as doodling on paper or tidying up your space can redirect it when it finds itself in stinky thoughts.

 2) Take a mental time out

-This isn’t your mama’s time out.
-(Quite literally, I learned this from my dad growing up.)
+This isn’t a normal time out.
 Rather than chastising yourself when pervasive thoughts come up, give yourself a time out from life to be totally in the feeling – to give the feeling space to run wild.
-You may let others know so they don’t distract you, choose a preferred physical place to be, or even put it in your schedule.
+You may let others know what you're doing so they don’t distract you, choose a preferred physical place to be, or even put it in your schedule.